vaughnteegarden/slate/source/includes/_changelog.md

 All notable changes to the project will be documented in this log.

+## Feb 11, 2021

+- Added documentation on how to detect and handle SSP-based engagements for Android and IOS.

 ## Android 3.1.0 - Jan 27, 2021

 - Added AdditionalAttribute list to Order